RYA Diesel Engine Maintenance

 Many owners of both sail and power boats have relied on their local marine mechanics to maintain their marine diesel engines, generally at considerable expense.

 This training will provide you with the confidence and understanding to remove and replace parts and identify common problems which will inevitably occur on a vessel at sea.

 By removing the mystery that surrounds marine diesel engines, we can enjoy our sailing, confident that we are self reliant mechanically.

 You will be able to undertake those routine servicing and maintenance tasks for which you previously paid out significant sums of cash.

 WHY DO THIS TRAINING

-This course was developed by the RYA for those who know very little about mechanics.
+This course was developed by the RYA for those who know very little about small diesel engines.
 The aim is to prevent machinery breakdown at sea and to give you the confidence and knowledge to get going again.

 Volunteer marine rescue groups tell us that the main reason they are called out to sail and power driven vessels is simple mechanical failure.